shoeffner/mthesis/src/conclusion.md

-Integrating iTracker into \Gaze{} is not an easy task as its dependency Caffe and \Gaze{}'s dependency Dlib both depend on +BLAS, and there are multiple different implementation of +BLAS available.
+Integrating iTracker into \Gaze{} is not an easy task as its dependency Caffe and \Gaze{}'s dependency Dlib both depend on +BLAS, and there are multiple different implementations of +BLAS available.
 While most libraries offer bindings to multiple variants, it is only possible to link against one version of +BLAS in a final program.
 Thus Caffe and Dlib need to be compiled using the proper bindings first before they can be used together in iTracker.
-To build a custom program using \Gaze{} with the `GazeTracker` pipeline step requires to write a CMakeLists file which first finds iTracker before searching for \Gaze{}.
+To build a custom program using \Gaze{} with the `GazeTracker` pipeline step requires writing a CMakeLists file which first finds iTracker before searching for \Gaze{}.
 When using iTracker, \Gaze{} occasionally crashes due to some memory errors.
 It is not clear whether it is the fault of \Gaze{} or if the problem is a resource